 Data protection law deconstructed: a complete summary of GDPR

-The General Data Protection Regulation (GDPR) is a revolutionary new law that requires organisations to do more than just tick and untick some boxes.
+The General Data Protection Regulation (GDPR) is a revolutionary new law that requires organizations to do more than just tick and untick some boxes.
 It needs them to make enterprise-wide changes and ultimately transform their business operations.
 Also, the cost of negligence can be very high and non-compliance can result in hefty fines of up to 20 million Euros or 4% of annual turnover (whichever is higher).
-So, organisations need to make sure that they are on the right side of GDPR.
+So, organizations need to make sure that they are on the right side of GDPR.
 Here is a quick summary to help you understand the workings of this new regulation and discover whether your organisation is GDPR compliant or not.

 The need of the hour

 Data protection is a critical concern for everyone from governments to corporations to individuals today.
 And rightly so.
 As the use and misuse of personal data become more prevalent, the gaping holes in the existing data protection laws have come to the fore.
 Governments across the world are going back to the drawing board to make amends and create laws that address modern data privacy concerns and not those of a decade ago.
 European Union’s General Data Protection Regulation (GDPR) is a milestone in that direction.
 It replaces previous data protection laws in the EU states like the UK’s 20-year old Data Protection Act (DPA).

 GDPR is a data protection law for all the people living within the European Union, which also expands oversight to data transfer out of the EU.
 This GDPR summary will highlight the fundamentals and then expand these in more detail.

 General Data Protection Regulation (GDPR) explicitly states any data that identifies a natural person is classified as personal data.
 It doesn’t matter whether that data is collected by direct or indirect reporting; it can be in any format and processed in any way.